nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### End Contact

-To be able to end live chat conversation from a customer's perspective, the SDK provides `endContact_:)` method.
+To be able to end live chat conversation from a customer's perspective, the SDK provides the `endContact(_:)` method.

 > ⚠️ Important: As mentioned above, this method is only available for live chat channel configuration.
 Otherwise, the SDK will throw an `CXoneChatError.illegalChatState` error.